alejandrojuria/xatu/README.md

 <p align="center">
   <img src="hbn_xatu_example.png" width="90%" height="90%">
 </p>

+The theory behind the code plus details about the implementation and some usage examples can be found in our preprint [Efficient computation of optical excitations in two-dimensional materials with the Xatu code](https://arxiv.org/abs/2307.01572).
+If you find our paper or the code useful, please consider citing us.

 ## Installation
 Xatu is built upon the Armadillo C++ library for linear algebra, which is also based on the standard libraries por linear algebra, namely BLAS, LAPACK and ARPACK.